yaacov/gsr/README.md

 ## Purpose

-GSR is designed for legitimate research purposes:
+GSR is designed for research purposes:
 - Understanding how Google search pages are structured
 - Analyzing search result formatting
 - Studying how search interfaces change over time